NatashaRodic/mern-docker-app/README.md

 </div>

-# Dockerizing the Application
+# Dockerizing the Application 🐳

-## This project is Dockerized, making it easy to build and run the application in a container.
+## This project is an example of a Dockerized MERN stack application, making it easy to build and run the application in a container.

  </div>